jorgeasaurus/JamfAssignmentChecker/README.md

 ### 🎯 Core Assignment Analysis
 - ✅ **Computer Assignment Checking** - Analyze policies and profiles for specific macOS computers
 - ✅ **Mobile Device Assignment Checking** - Analyze profiles for iOS/iPadOS devices
+- ✅ **Group Assignment Checking** - Analyze how specific groups are used across policies and profiles
 - ✅ **Policy Overview** - Display all policies with their assignments and scope
 - ✅ **Configuration Profile Analysis** - Both macOS and mobile device profiles
 - ✅ **Unassigned Resource Detection** - Find policies and profiles without assignments